Things to Do Dominican Republic: Beaches, Hotels and Tips

 Hoyo Azul, ziplining and Montaña Redonda

-Beyond the resort, the Punta Cana region is packed with things to do in the Dominican Republic.
-We visit Scape Park, home to the magical Hoyo Azul: a stunning turquoise cenote surrounded by dramatic cliff walls.
+Beyond the resort, the Punta Cana region is packed with things to do.
+We visit Scape Park, home to the magical Hoyo Azul: a stunning turquoise cenote.
+Dramatic cliff walls all around.
 The colour of the water is almost unreal.
-We also zipline across a huge stretch of jungle, improve our surfing skills at Macao Surf Camp and take a slightly nerve-racking road trip to the summit of Montaña Redonda.
-At the top there are swings suspended over the edge of the mountain.
-Obviously I get on one immediately.
+We also zipline across jungle and improve our surfing at Macao Surf Camp.
+We also take a nerve-racking road trip to the summit of Montaña Redonda.

 Santo Domingo: the oldest colonial city in the Americas